-Anyone who watches television today will realise that, a few gems aside, most of it is rubbish that will not be seen after its initial broadcast and perhaps a repeat on an obscure satellite channel.
+Context: Anyone who watches television today will realise that, a few gems aside, most of it is rubbish that will not be seen after its initial broadcast and perhaps a repeat on an obscure satellite channel.
 However, thanks to current archiving policy, every episode of Homes Under the Hammer or Celebrity Fat Club will continue to exist forever.
 Thank God for that.

 This was not always the case.

 As we've all been told millions of times by fans of Dad's Army and early Doctor Who serials (that's the two writers of this site covered, anyway), quite a large proportion of television until the 1970s was wiped.

 Even more archived material from independent television stations was lost at the end of franchises (for example the Thames merger between Rediffusion and ABC).
 In the very early days most of it was live anyway, which is why TV was thought to be an "ephemeral art form" (unlike theatre, of course, where every performance is remembered forever...)
 Even programmes that were recorded for repeats were unlikely to be kept after the second broadcast.

 However, every now and then, a piece of television from this era will turn up somewhere in a collector's attic or a mislabelled can in an archive.
 Sometimes, these were official copies that somehow escaped the wiper's magnet or the skip of eternal doom.
 Others were privately-made off-air recordings; in the 1960s, several companies existed which aimed to preserve performances, and took commissions to film live broadcasts.
 Other, more amateur 8mm and even 16mm attempts to do this also exist.
 This is the true nature of "cobweb television".